ibm-cloud-docs/BlockStorage/getting-started.md

 {: #prereqs}
 {: step}

-{{site.data.keyword.blockstorageshort}} LUNs can be provisioned from 20 GB to 12 TB with two options:
+{{site.data.keyword.blockstorageshort}} volumes can be provisioned from 20 GB to 12 TB with two options:
 - Provision **Endurance** tiers that feature pre-defined performance levels and other features like snapshots and replication.
 - Build a high-powered **Performance** environment with allocated input/output operations per second (IOPS).